Yin Yoga Happy Baby Pose and Yin Yoga Stirrup Pose

 blog post yin yoga happy baby stirrup pose jennifer raye

-The yin yoga posture of happy baby pose or stirrup pose helps to open the hips and the inner line of the leg.
+The yin yoga posture of happy baby pose, or stirrup pose, helps open the hips and the inner line of the leg.
 The movement creates external rotation in the hips and can also decompress the sacrum and the sacroiliac joint.

 Energetically, it targets the Liver, Kidney, Spleen, Gallbladder and Urinary Bladder meridians.

-To begin, lay on your back and hug your knees in.
-Grab a hold of the soles of your feet with your hands and gently pull.
-Some teachers suggest grabbing the inside of the feet but I prefer grabbing the outside of the feet as I find this creates more space across the chest and shoulders.
+To begin, lie on your back and hug your knees to your chest.
+Grab the soles of your feet with your hands and gently pull.
+Some teachers suggest grabbing the insides of the feet, but I prefer grabbing the outsides, as I find this creates more space across the chest and shoulders.

 Yin Yoga Happy Baby and Yin Yoga Stirrup Pose Variations